Skip to main content

 Survey of residents on cultural offer in the city of Rīga

-Riga City Municipality is currently conducting a survey to find out the opinion of Riga residents on cultural opportunities in Riga (cultural venues, leisure, cultural services, public participation, etc.).
-We invite every resident of Riga to take part in this survey.
-Your opinion will help us work together to create a diverse, accessible and high quality cultural environment in Riga!
+Riga City Municipality conducted a survey to find out the opinion of Riga residents on cultural opportunities in Riga.
+Every resident of Riga was invited to take part in this survey to create a diverse, accessible and high quality cultural environment in Riga together!

 The results of the survey will be used in the process of developing the cultural policy guidelines of the Riga State City Municipality for 2024-2028.